storacha/RFC/rfc/github-org-migration.md

     - It MUST be migrated.
 - [ ] [fevm-deployment-tutorial](https://github.com/filecoin-saturn/fevm-deployment-tutorial)
     - Related to and a PoC to [contracts](https://github.com/filecoin-saturn/contracts) deployment on fEVM using [foundry](https://github.com/foundry-rs/foundry).
+    - It SHOULD be archived.
-    - It SHOULD be migrated.
+    - It SHOULD NOT be migrated.
 - [ ] [L1-replay](https://github.com/filecoin-saturn/L1-replay)
     - Same as [L1-replay-go](https://github.com/filecoin-saturn/L1-replay-go).
     - It SHOULD be migrated if [L1-replay-go](https://github.com/filecoin-saturn/L1-replay-go) is not migrated.